|

 George Vosburgh

 George Vosburgh occupies thr Principal Trumpet chair of the Pittsburgh Symphony Orchestra, but his body of work is much larger, including collaborations with Mannheim Steamroller and a bunch of recent recordings as a soloist and with the Pittsburgh Symphony Brass.
 He is an amazingly consistent and very powerful trumpet player who is equally musical.
 I am proud to have been able to sit next to him on a great number of occasions.
-I found matching him to be easier than with any other player I've ever played with because his pitch is so reliable and his rhythm is absolutely impeccable (I consider that to be the highest of praise).
+I found matching him to be easier than with any other player I've ever played with because his pitch is so reliable, his rhythm is absolutely impeccable and his interpretation is unfailing.
+He is predictable in the best possible way, and I consider that to be the highest of praise.

 top of page